Alan Goff 1947 - 2020 - Obituary

 He is very loved and his loss will change our world.

-There will be a Celebration of Live, post COVID.
+There will be a Celebration of Life, post COVID.
 In lieu of flowers, a donation to the Wounded Warrior Project

 or a charity of your choice